Azure PowerShell - Enable customer-managed keys with server-side encryption - managed disks

 • For Ultra Disks and Premium SSD v2 disks only:

-• Snapshots created from disks that are encrypted with server-side encryption and customer-managed keys must be encrypted with the same customer-managed keys.
+• Disks created from snapshots that are encrypted with server-side encryption and customer-managed keys must be encrypted with the same disk encryption set.

 • User-assigned managed identities aren't supported for Ultra Disks and Premium SSD v2 disks encrypted with customer-managed keys.